Traymore Hotel

 The Traymore Hotel was a resort in Atlantic City, New Jersey.
 Begun as a small boarding house in 1879, the hotel expanded and became one of the city's premier resorts.
 As Atlantic City began to decline in its popularity as a resort town, during the 1950s and 1960s, the Traymore diminished in popularity.
 By the early 1970s the hotel was abandoned and severely run down.
-It was imploded and demolished between April and May 1972, a full four years before the New Jersey State legislature passed the referendum that legalized gambling in Atlantic City.
+It was imploded and demolished between April and May 1972, a full four years before the New Jersey Legislature passed the referendum that legalized gambling in Atlantic City.

 Beginnings

 Like most of the pre-casino Atlantic City resorts, the Traymore went through several incarnations.
 It started off as a modest ten-room wooden cottage boarding house located at Illinois Avenue and the Boardwalk.
 The name "Traymore" came from the hotel's steadiest customer, "Uncle Al Harvey", a rich Marylander who had named his estate "Traymore" after his home town in Ireland.

 The first hotel was rather flimsy, as it was destroyed by a severe winter storm on January 10, 1884.
 It was quickly rebuilt and enlarged.
 When rebuilt, the owners made the hotel stronger and more modern, adding indoor plumbing and bathrooms.
 They also added a spacious lawn between the hotel and the Boardwalk that proved to be valuable when a September 1889 storm struck the city.
 The lawn protected the hotel from any serious damage.
 The hotel's modern appointments led to it becoming very popular.
 It stayed open year-round, and by 1898 it grew into the city's largest hotel with over 450 rooms.
 By 1906 the Traymore's owner, Daniel White, hired the firm of Price and McLanahan to construct a new tower which brought the hotel right up to the boardwalk.